LemonLoader/MelonLoader.UnityDependencies.China/README.md

-### GENERAL INFORMATION:
+# MelonLoader Unity Dependencies

-- Unity Runtime Libraries used by [MelonLoader](https://github.com/LavaGang/MelonLoader) for Assembly Generation.
+This repository contains Unity Runtime Libraries (under the releases section) used by [MelonLoader](https://github.com/LavaGang/MelonLoader) for Assembly Generation.

-- If you wish to generate ZIP Archives to add to this Repository you can easily do so using [UDGB](https://github.com/LavaGang/UDGB)
+## Generator

----
+The generator project is used by a workflow to automatically generate Unity Runtime Libraries.

-### LICENSING & CREDITS:
+## LICENSING & CREDITS

 - Unity Runtime Libraries are part of Unity Software.
 Their usage is subject to [Unity Terms of Service](https://unity3d.com/legal/terms-of-service), including [Unity Software Additional Terms](https://unity3d.com/legal/terms-of-service/software).